Testing product states, quantum Merlin-Arthur games and tensor optimisation: Complexity-theoretic implications

-Previous work on the hardness of approximating ground-state energy of quantum systems generally had $d$ constant and only ruled out the possibility of $1/\poly(n)$ approximation error.
-In terms of approximation errors, our result achieves one of the goals of the conjectured quantum PCP theorem \cite{AALV09}.
+\item {\em Mean-field approximation:} Previous work on the hardness of approximating ground-state energy of quantum systems generally had $d$ constant and only ruled out the possibility of $1/\poly(n)$ approximation error.
+By addressing the case when approximation error is a constant fraction of the overall energy of the system, our result achieves one of the goals of the conjectured quantum PCP theorem \cite{AALV09}.
 However, we require $d$ to grow asymptotically, and we achieve a hardness result much weaker than QMA-hardness.
-Indeed, due to the {\em classical} PCP theorem combined with the Exponential Time Hypothesis, finding the ground state of a system of $d^2\log(d)$ bits (without any symmetry constraint) is likely to require time $\exp(d^2\log(d))$, while our results merely imply an $\Omega(\exp(\log^2(d)))$ lower bound.
+Indeed, due to the {\em classical} PCP theorem combined with the Exponential Time Hypothesis, finding the ground state of a system of $d^2\log(d)$ bits (without any symmetry constraint) is likely to require time $\exp(d^2\log(d))$, while our results merely imply an $\exp(\Omega(\log^2(d)))$ lower bound.
 Still, our result provides a superpolynomial bound on an important class of Hamiltonians that had been previously considered to be computationally easy to work with.